Ephigenia/mite-cli/README.md

 ## Customers

 List, filter and search for customers.
+Archived customers will be shown in grey.

     mite customers --search web --sort=id